DOCTRID Institute Mission

 DOCTRID connects 20 partners across Ireland, the US and UK including

-- all of the universities on the island of Ireland, three of the institutes of technology on the island of Ireland,
+- all of the universities on the island of Ireland, a number of institutes of technology on the island of Ireland,

 - 2 Disability Service Providers (Daughters of Charity Disability Support Services & Designability (UK)